talwai/pycon-tracing-workshop/README.md

 and a donut by name
 `curl -XGET localhost:8080/donut/jelly`

-Things feel pretty speedy.
-But happens when we try to find a donut that pairs well with our favorite beer?
+Things feel pretty speedy, but what happens when we try to find a donut that pairs well with our favorite beer?

 `curl -XGET localhost:8080/pair/beer?name=ipa`